Giving What We Can

-Giving What We Can (GWWC) is an effective altruism-associated organisation whose members pledge to give at least 10% of their income to effective charities.
-It was founded at Oxford University in 2009 by the philosopher Toby Ord, physician-in-training Bernadette Young (Ord's wife), and fellow philosopher William MacAskill.
+Giving What We Can (GWWC) is an effective altruism nonprofit that promotes effective giving through education, outreach, and advocacy around the 10% Pledge, which encourages members to donate at least 10% of their income to effective charities.
+It was founded at Oxford University in 2009 by philosophers Toby Ord and William MacAskill.

 History

-Giving What We Can was founded as a giving society in 2009 by Toby Ord, an ethics researcher at Oxford, his wife Bernadette Young, a physician in training at the time, and fellow ethicist William MacAskill with the goal of encouraging people to give 10% of their income on a regular basis to alleviate world poverty.
-This is similar to zakat in Islam and Ma'aser kesafim (giving 10% of income) in Jewish tradition but Ord said there was no religious motivation behind it.
-Ord cited writings from Peter Singer and Thomas Pogge about one's moral duty to give to the poor as inspiration for starting the organisation, and personally planned to give away everything above about $28,000 a year, the median after-tax salary in the U.K. His focus was on effective giving, meaning that he emphasised donations to charities which saved a maximal amount of life per donation amount.
+Giving What We Can was launched as a giving society with 23 members in 2009 by Toby Ord, an ethics researcher at Oxford, his wife Bernadette Young, a physician in training at the time, and fellow ethicist William MacAskill with the goal of encouraging people to give at least 10% of income over the course of their working life to alleviate world poverty.
+This is similar to Ma'aser kesafim in Jewish tradition and zakat in Islam, but Ord said there was no religious motivation behind it.
+Ord cited writings from Peter Singer and Thomas Pogge about one's moral duty to give to the poor as inspiration for starting the organisation, and personally planned to give away everything above about $28,000 a year, the median after-tax salary in the U.K. His focus was on donations to charities which saved a maximal amount of life per donation amount.

-GWWC was launched with 23 members.
-People who joined signed a pledge to give away 10% of their income to any organisation they thought could best address poverty in the developing world, and could pledge more; there was no penalty for quitting.
-By the end of 2011 it had 177 members, mostly other academics, in five chapters including Oxford, Cambridge, Princeton, and Harvard.

-By November 2011, the organisation was providing its members regular reports on what charities were most effective at addressing poverty in the developing world, and at that time was recommending a tropical diseases group and a de-worming group that each worked in Africa.
-Ord relied in part on research conducted by GiveWell, and also used the concept of the quality-adjusted life-year to gauge effectiveness of charities.

-In 2011, a sister organisation at Oxford lead by MacAskill and others called "High Impact Careers" was spun off from Giving What We Can.
-This organisation encouraged people to pursue high-paying jobs so they could give more money away.
-High Impact Careers was soon renamed to 80,000 Hours.
-In 2012 the two organisations incorporated the Centre for Effective Altruism as a nonprofit to serve as an umbrella organisation.
+In 2011, a sister organisation at Oxford led by MacAskill and others called "High Impact Careers", soon after renamed to 80,000 Hours., was spun off from Giving What We Can.
+In 2012 both organisations incorporated the Centre for Effective Altruism as a nonprofit to serve as an umbrella organisation.
+In 2024, Giving What We Can became its own legal entity, and is no longer part of the Centre for Effective Altruism or Effective Ventures Foundation.

-In 2017, Giving What We Can stopped conducting original research but rather started to recommend to its members to follow the advice by charity evaluators such as GiveWell, Animal Charity Evaluators and Founders Pledge.
-Additionally, they recommend a list of individual charities that cover a wide range of causes including global poverty alleviation, animal welfare and the welfare of future generations.